 Did you know that adding baking soda to the soil of your tomatoes makes them sweeter?
 Yes.
 Sprinkle baking soda on the soil and not on the tomato plant.
 Baking soda is a base that counteracts the acidity in the tomatoes to give you sweeter tomatoes.

 48. Are The Seeds Still Good?

-You can determine if seeds you had for some time are still good to plant.
+You can determine if the seeds you had for some time are still good to plant.
 Put some seeds on a wet paper towel in a warm place and observe what happens to the seeds.
 If they sprout, then they are good to plant.
 If they don’t sprout, then they are not good anymore.

 49. Apple Cider Vinegar

 We know that Apple cider vinegar is good to have in your home for many reasons.
 But do you know it is good for your garden as well?
-It nourishes plants, kills mold, keeps fruit flies away, kills grass and weeds, drives out deer, cats, raccoons, and many more.
+It nourishes plants, kills mold, keeps fruit flies away, kills grass and weeds, and drives out deer, cats, raccoons, and many more.

 50. Frost Dates